techidaily/site-on-screen-recording/source/_posts/silent-screen-mastery-proven-techniques-for-noise-free-recording-for-2024.md

 ![imovie tap the plus sign up the left](https://images.wondershare.com/filmora/article-images/imovie-tap-the-plus-sign-up-the-left.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9Q8Feep0Rc0?si=YkPhRxXGvrRRMJtb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Step 3: If you record video, you can see a preview of the video by pushing the Play button.
 When you complete, tap Use Movie or Use Picture for whichever you chose or faucet Retake to remodel it.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/fvAC8jgs62o?si=xqEXZ7dpAXZ4sZ7A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Use QuickTime